nihlaeth/voicetrainer/README.md

 * phase out midion/off and sheeton/off vars in favor of comments
 * make release and publish
 * repeat once on click on exercise sheet
+* report errors from play module in ui

 ## Problems
 * it's possible to play 2 midi streams at the same time with the right timing